Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 and the implementation of the schema.
 Cost on queries, depending on the cost strategy might turn very high when using quantifiers, or very low with no quantifiers at all.
-By using `config.score_factor` the cost can be divided or multiplied to a certain order of mangitude.
+By using `config.score_factor` the cost can be divided or multiplied to a certain order of magnitude.

 For example, a `score_factor` of `0.01` will divide the costs by 100, meaning every cost unit represents 100 nodes.